Autodesk/sydevs/user_manual/collection_nodes.md

 ## Inheritance Declarations

-Unlike atomic, function, and composite nodes, which inherit directly from their respective base classes, composite nodes must specify types for the template parameters `AgentID` and `Node`.
-The `AgentID` is the type used internally to identify each agent.
-The `Node` is the type of each agent, or more generally the type that each agent type must inherit from.
+Unlike atomic, function, and composite nodes, which inherit directly from their respective base classes, collection nodes must provide types for the template parameters `AgentID` and `Node`.
+The `AgentID` template parameter is the type used internally to identify each agent.
+The `Node` template parameter is the type of each agent, or the type that each agent class must inherit from.

 Below is the inheritance declaration from [parallel_queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/parallel_queueing_node.h).
 Agents are identified by 64-bit integers.
 Each agent is an instance of `queueing_node`.
-In this case the agent type is an atomic node, but agents can also be function nodes, composite nodes, or other collection nodes.
+In this case the agent type is an atomic node, but agents can also be composite nodes or other collection nodes.

 ```cpp
 class parallel_queueing_node : public collection_node<int64, queueing_node>
 ```

+Agents can also be function nodes, in which case the collection node works differently from how it is described in this page (see the [collection node reference](https://autodesk.github.io/sydevs/doc/html/classsydevs_1_1systems_1_1collection__node.html#details) and the example in [lower_cellular_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/test_systems/cellular/lower_cellular_node.h)).
+For all intents and purposes, such a collection node will behave like a function node.

 ## Constructor/Destructor Declarations